Whiteboards

 A Simple Way to Improve the Patient Experience

-For an effective, low-cost way to improve the patient experience and boost satisfaction scores,[1] look no further than a whiteboard.
-A whiteboard in the patient's room is an anchor point, full of essential details to keep them informed and engaged throughout their stay.
+For an effective, low-cost way to improve patient experience and boost satisfaction scores, look no further than a whiteboard.
+A whiteboard in the patient's room is an anchor point, full of essential details to keep patients informed and engaged throughout their stay.

-Engagement is a big deal.
-Getting patients involved in their care leads to independence and empowerment.[2]
-Engaged patients are better at self-care and following treatment plans.[3]
-When they become an active partner, patients are readmitted to the hospital less and their outcomes improve.[4],[8]
+And engagement is a big deal.
+Getting patients involved in their care leads to independence and empowerment.
+Engaged patients are better at self-care and following treatment plans.
+When they become an active partner, patients experience fewer complications and their outcomes improve.

 An Evidence-Based Anchor Point

-Not having to recall details can be a tremendous relief.
-When surveyed, over 95% of patients say having a whiteboard in their room is helpful and they read it often.[4]
+Helping patients recall information can be a tremendous relief for them.
+When surveyed, over 95% of patients said having a whiteboard in their room was not only helpful, they actually read it often.

 Information on the whiteboard should include: